 Membership of the society is open to any member of police staff or researcher who is committed to making a positive impact in the community through using the best available research evidence.
 Applications for membership are available.
 Membership is free and gives access to: reduced price conferences, reduced subscription to the journal of experimental criminology, and the ability to network & learn from other practitioners.

-- Alex Murray, Chair
+- Alex Murray, Vice Chair

 – Follow Alex Murray on Twitter @BhamECommander